 Come up for the view, then go down for spelunking in the Laurel Caverns.
 Situated beneath a 435-acre privately owned geological preserve, the cave itself is the largest in Pennsylvania with a three mile labyrinth.
 From its observation deck on a clear day, the skyline of Pittsburgh can be viewed as well as five other counties.
 Laurel Caverns is located off Route 40 between Uniontown and Farmington.

 Penn’s Cave - Pennsylvania Wilds

 Spend the day at Penn’s Cave enjoying an array of tours at America’s only all-water cavern and wildlife park.
-New this season is Prospector Pete's Miners Maze.
-The 4,800 square foot maze of twists, turns and check-points is a fun way to "get lost" with family and friends.
-The exciting off-road Cave Rock Mountain Tour is another new addition to Penn’s Cave.
-This fully-guided two and a half hour adventure takes visitors from the cave rock to the mountain top over obstacles, moguls and ravines by Jeep while climbing to the spectacular mountain vista.
+For a unique tour, visitors can take the Prospector Pete's Miners Maze, a 4,800 square foot maze of twists, turns and check-points.
+The exciting off-road Cave Rock Mountain Tour is a fully-guided two and a half hour adventure that takes visitors from the cave rock to the mountain top over obstacles, moguls and ravines by Jeep® while climbing to the spectacular mountain vista.
 Penn’s Cave also offers a one-mile guided cavern tour by motorboat and a traditional wildlife tour.
 Penn’s Cave is located 18 miles east of State College and five miles east of Centre Hall on Route 192.

 Lincoln Caverns - The Alleghenies